 However, keep in mind that you are no longer looking for a job in the same industry.
 Employers are looking out for certain things when going through your resume so these few items should stand out:

 - Previous Company Name

 - Work Duration

-For example, if you are a job seeker looking a role in Social Media Marketing:
+For example, if you are a job seeker looking for a role in Social Media Marketing:

-- Alternatively, you could research and prepare a detailed case study of how you would grow the social media accounts of the company you are applying to.
-This will show employers that while you lack experience, you make up for it in hard work, passion and initiative.
+Alternatively, you could research and prepare a detailed case study of how you would grow the social media accounts of the company you are applying to.
+This will show employers that while you lack experience, you make up for it with hard work, passion, and initiative.
 Their interest will be piqued – increasing your chances of landing an interview!

 This will add weight to the digital skills listed in your resume and definitely make you more interesting to employers.
 While this is significantly more time-consuming and requires considerable effort, it will pay off in the future especially if it is a digital field you are really interested in going into.

 Remember: While some of your skills may not seem directly related to the role you are applying for, show employers how they can still add value to the role.

 For example, if you are applying for a role as a Content Strategist or Web Copywriter, having Photoshop may not be necessary but would certainly be an advantage.